-If your charity is happy for you to use some of the money raised to fund the skydive (i.e. option A), then normally you would need to set up a Bmycharity fundraising page following the instructions we send you on receipt of booking, very carefully.
-Click on the following link to set up your Bmycharity Fundraising Page.
+If your charity is happy for you to use some of the money raised to fund the skydive (i.e. option A), then normally you would need to set up a fundraising page with Everyclick, our online fundraising provider, following the instructions we send you on receipt of booking, very carefully.
 Please ensure that you have book your skydive first BEFORE you set up your fundraising page.

 Once you have created your fundraising page, you can send the link to your page to all your family, friends and work colleagues!

 We will contact you again, 1 week prior to your charity skydive, with a summary of your fundraising figures.
 We will communicate how much of the online money raised can be put towards the cost of the jump and therefore how much UK Skydiving Adventures will pay to the centre from your online money on your behalf.

 After you have completed your charity skydive, we run a final fundraising report and send your remaining online money to the charity, as well as any deposit reimbursement due to you, ensuring that the charity will have received a minimum of 50% of the money raised.

 It is also quite common for people to fundraise using a fundraising page as well as sponsorship forms.
 Just make sure you update your Bmycharity page to show your offline total.